 Evaluating Long-Term Commitment

 Passion can ignite the initial spark, but for a business to thrive, it needs consistent fuel.
 It’s crucial to introspect whether the interest can sustain over time.
 Will you still be as enthusiastic about the idea after dealing with the routine challenges of running a business?
 Consider potential roadblocks and assess your resilience in facing them while staying aligned with your passion.
+If you’re in for the long haul you’ll want to consider possible business funding opportunities.

 Recognizing Opportunity